Skip to main content

 5. Select Application permissions.

-1. After being redirected to API Permissions again, you should see both permissions as Granted.
+10. After being redirected to API Permissions again, you should see the Status column listing all permissions as Granted.

 Add application authentication certificate